ontodev/ldtab/spec/data-format/README.md

 ]
 ```

-## OWL Annotation Axioms
+## OWL Annotation Axioms and RDF Reification Statements

-OWL Annotation Axioms provide a way to make statements about other statements in the RDF graph.
+OWL Annotation Axioms and RDF Reifications provide a way to make statements about other statements in the RDF graph.
 For example, we can add a comment on a label:

 ```ttl